 - 3. Select the approval mode to approve the devices added to the profile group.
 Auto-Approval is the default option. - Auto-Approval: Automatically approves the devices. - Manual-Approval: Administrator manually approves the devices. - Time-Bound-Approval: Devices approved for a specific time period and time zone.
 Enter the start date, end date, and time zone. - 4.
 Select the option to send email notifications to notify when new devices are added to the group. - Choose Use emails from General Settings to send e-mails to address specified in General Settings or choose Custom and enter the e-mail addresses separated by semicolon. - 5.
-Select the interval from the list to purge the older devices in the group automatically. - 6.
+Enter the Auth table Timeout in seconds that is used for Firewall Provisioning.
+By default, the Auth Table Timeout is set to 60 seconds. - 6.
+Select the interval from the list to purge the older devices in the group automatically. - 7.
 Click Save.